JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 We will also declare a variable `buildingProduction` to represent how many money each building produce each tick.

-And last we declare a new function `updateMoney` that will update the amount of money we have and trigger a timeOut to get called again after `tickSpeed` millisecond.
+And last we declare a new function `updateMoney` that will update the amount of money we have and trigger a `timeOut` to get called again after `tickSpeed` milliseconds.

 ```html
 <!-- App.svelte -->